MobilityData/elrond.gtfs.org/docs/getting_started/features/flexible_services.md

         | route_br_4545   |            1 |                        45 |                       300 |                       |                        |                        |                         |                         | To request a ride, use the official booking system in our website, trips must be booked at least 45 min in advance                                 |                |                  | (123)-111-2233 | flexservice.org/info | flexservice.org/booking |

-## Predefined routes with deviation
+## Predefined Routes With Deviation

-Predefined routes with deviation can be used to model flexible services where vehicles can briefly deviate from a specific route to pick up users that booked a trip within a specific area along the route.
+Predefined Routes With Deviation can be used to model flexible services where vehicles can briefly deviate from a specific route to pick up users that booked a trip within a specific area along the route.
 This uses a combination of traditional stops (like a regular scheduled service) and zones using `locations.geojson`.

 **Pre-requirement**: